June 20, 2019

 The preapproval process requires more from the potential homebuyers but also supplies them with a better likelihood of a mortgage qualification.
 Preapprovals require a mortgage application, an application fee (in some cases), a credit history check, an estimate of a down payment amount, and it is based on a review of your finances.
 The lender then provides a specific loan amount to the customer as well as interest rate information.
 Which option is better?
 It is highly recommended to skip the prequalification process altogether as the information shared between both parties is not enough to secure a mortgage approval.

 After getting preapproved, it is important to continue paying bills on time and saving, and to avoid making big purchases, incurring new debt, changing your job, or incurring any new credit inquiries.
 Maintaining your credit score or keeping it on the path to perfection will keep you on the right track.

 Use LUSO Federal Credit Union for Mortgage Preapproval

 LUSO Federal Credit Union is a not-for-profit, member-owned financial cooperative dedicated to providing members with quality financial services and products.
 We at LUSO pride ourselves on serving the financial needs of our members and helping them manage their finances, such as credit card debt.
 Our services and rates, which also include home equity loans, mortgage loans, and refinancing solutions, are available in Western Massachusetts.
-Contact our Ludlow branch at 1-(844) LUSO-FCU for inquiries about residential mortgages or call our Wilbraham branch at 1-(800) 808-5876 to learn more.
+Contact our Ludlow or Wilbraham branch at 1-(844) LUSO-FCU for inquiries about residential mortgages.